4.9. Focus Search¶

 It is deactivated by default to increase the performance of methods "RMS Spot Size", "Irradiance Variance"

 4.9.4.
-Cost Plot¶
+Cost Function Plot¶

 4.9.5.1.
 RMS Spot Size¶

-Minimizing the position variance \(\sigma^2\) of lateral ray positions \(x\) and \(y\) at axial position \(z\).
-All positions are weighted with their power \(P\) when calculating the weighted variance \(\sigma^2_P\).
-The Pythagorean sum is applied using both variances to get a simple quantity \(R_\text{v}\) for optimization.
+This function minimizes the position variance \(\sigma^2\) of lateral ray positions \(x\) and \(y\) at axial position \(z\).
+All positions are weighted according to their power \(P\) when calculating the weighted variance \(\sigma^2_P\).
+The Pythagorean sum is applied for a simple quantity \(R_\text{v}\) for optimization.

 4.9.5.2.
 Irradiance Variance¶